 Bringing your dependants to stay in Thailand takes good coordination and the correct paperwork.
-As a long term visa holder in Thailand or ones who have non immigrant visas with corresponding other requirements such as work permit for business visas, you can legally bring your dependents in the Kingdom of Thailand through a visa called Non Immigrant O visa or Dependent Visa.
+As a long term visa holder in Thailand or ones who have non immigrant visas with corresponding other requirements such as work permit for business visas, you can legally bring your dependants in the Kingdom of Thailand through a visa called Non Immigrant O visa or Dependent Visa.
 Note the marriage visa in Thailand as the same.

 Just to be clear, your dependents constitute your immediate relatives such as your spouse, children and parents.
 In particular, the following long term visa holders are qualified to sponsor their dependents to come and stay with them in Thailand:

 - – Holders of business visas with valid work permits;